syarul/requrse/README.md

 // { Test: { test: { greeting: 'hello world' } } }
 ```

+## Advance usage
-A proper query should do more than just this, to demystify the capability of this library, create a few data samples
+A proper query should do more, to demystify the capability of this library, create a few data samples, you can imagine this as a setup that your database may have.

 ```js
 const acolyte = { id: '0', progression: ['1', '4'], name: 'Acolyte' }